Not Yet Published

 “Oh my god.
 How bad?”

 “Broken neck.
-Doctors say he needs expensive surgery.
-Soon, or never walk again.”
+He needs expensive surgery.
+Soon, or he’ll never walk again.”

 “I’m so sorry.
-Will your medical insurance cover it?”
+Will your insurance cover it?”

 Dissolving into sobs, she shakes her head.
 “They said—” Eventually, the word “suicide” squeezes through her anguished gasps.
 Shit.
 Her policy must not cover self-inflicted injuries.

 “This changes—” she bawls.
-“I need whatever we can get today.
-Even if it’s less than we wanted.”
+“I need whatever we can get today.”

 Crap.
 Our case is worth millions, but if anyone senses Patti’s desperation, we’ll get pennies on the dollar.
-That would be catastrophic for her future and Novak’s.
+That would be catastrophic for Novak’s future.
 I’ve gotten to know them as more than clients.
 I helped negotiate Novak’s individual education plan, helped find the best doctors, even babysat a few times.
 He’s such a sweet kid, but these last few months, you could see the fight draining out of him.
 It breaks my heart.

 Kneeling so I don’t tower over Patti with my hefty 6’1 frame, I take her hands.
 “You trust me, right?”